Little Ballerina Prose Poetry

 Love and strength, Nik Bonkoski

 -My husband died by suicide September 10th, 2015 on World Suicide Prevention Day and every day since I have made it my life's work to guide others through the darkness.
+Ryan showed me the essence of true love before he departed from this world, and he revealed the profound nature of loss to me after his passing.
+Both experiences shaped my heart in unique ways and contributed to the person I have become today.

 ©Nikki Bonkoski-2025.
 I do not give my permission for any website to copy and publish my words or my daughter's photo onto their website.
 Unauthorized use and/or duplication of this material without express and written permission from Nikki Bonkoski is strictly prohibited.
 Do not copy and paste this post (my story) and use it as your own or edit it.
 I do not give permission for this post or photo to be printed and sold for profit.
 If you would like to use this writing and photo for your mental health/suicide awareness organization, please contact me.
 Please do not use it without my written permission.
 Thank you.